- Views 1568

 The sellers expenses, time and desired profit margin affect price.

-Visit The High Class Kitty for an unbiased opinion on the value of your sewing patterns.
+If you want an unbiased opinion on the value of your vintage sewing pattern visit 67vintage.com.